 | 2001 |

-Rpp21 is a protein subunit of human nuclear RNase P, binds precursor tRNA, and is predominantly localized in the nucleoplasm but also observed in nucleoli and Cajal bodies at high expression levels.
-Intron retention and splice-site selection in Rpp21 precursor mRNA regulate the intranuclear distribution of protein products and their association with the RNase P holoenzyme. |
+Rpp21 is a protein subunit of human nuclear RNase P that binds precursor tRNA and is required for RNase P activity.
+It is predominantly localized in the nucleoplasm but also found in nucleoli and Cajal bodies.
+Intron retention and alternative splice-site selection in Rpp21 precursor mRNA regulate the intranuclear distribution of protein products and their association with the RNase P holoenzyme. |

-Cloning by homology, association with highly purified RNase P (biochemical purification), pre-tRNA binding assay, immunofluorescence/subnuclear localization |
+Cloning by homology, co-purification with highly purified RNase P, precursor tRNA binding assay, immunofluorescence/subcellular fractionation, analysis of alternatively spliced isoforms |

 RNA (New York, N.Y.) |